-The jury is out.
-Eating low carb for weight loss and greater health is indeed beneficial.
-New studies are proving the case every day.
+The jury is out, eating low carb for weight loss and greater health is indeed beneficial.
+In fact, it can be very effective in the fight against obesity, insulin resistance, and disease prevention.

-The challenge comes when we aim to make it a lifestyle.
+The challenge comes when we attempt to do the diet but don’t aim to make it a lifestyle.
 Too often, people look at eating healthy as something to “try” or a goal with an end date.
 Unfortunately like anything of true value, in order to see results, consistency is needed.

 I believe at times people look at the dietary changes Randy and I made over these past three years and mistakenly assume it was always smooth sailing.
 That was far from the truth!
 Which is why we want to help you avoid the 5 most common low carb pitfalls.